First Opium War: Qing dynasty

 At the start of the war the Qing army consisted of over 200,000 soldiers, with around 800,000 men being able to be called for war.
-These forces consisted of Manchu Bannermen, the Green Standard Army, provincial militias, and imperial garrisons.
+These forces consisted of Manchu bannermen, the Green Standard Army, provincial militias, and imperial garrisons.
 The Qing armies were armed with matchlocks and shotguns, which had an effective range of 100 metres.
 Chinese historians Liu and Zhang note that the Chinese soldiers "were equipped with sixty or seventy percent traditional weapons, of which the most important were the long lance, the side sword, the bow and arrow, and the rattan shield, and only thirty or forty percent [of their armament consisted of] gunpowder weapons, of which the most important were the matchlock musket, the heavy musket, the cannon, the fire arrow, and the earthshaking bomb and such things."
 Chinese soldiers were also equipped with halberds, spears, swords, and crossbows.
 The Qing dynasty also employed large batteries of artillery in battle.

 The tactics of the Qing remained consistent with what they had been in previous centuries.
-Soldiers with firearms would form ranks and fire volleys into the enemy while men armed with spears and pikes would drive (described by the Chinese as Tuī (推) push) the enemy off of the battlefield.
+Soldiers with firearms would form ranks and fire volleys into the enemy while men armed with spears and pikes would drive the enemy off of the battlefield.
 Cavalry was used to break infantry formations and pursue routed enemies, while Qing artillery was used to scatter enemy formations and destroy fortifications.
 During the First Opium War, these tactics were unable to successfully deal with British firepower.
 Chinese melee formations were decimated by artillery, and Chinese soldiery armed with matchlocks could not effectively exchange fire with British ranks, who greatly outranged them.
 Most battles of the war were fought in cities or on cliffs and riverbanks, limiting the Qing usage of cavalry.
 Many Qing cannon were destroyed by British counter-battery fire, and British light infantry companies were consistently able to outflank and capture Chinese artillery batteries.
 A British officer said of the opposing Qing forces, "The Chinese are robust muscular fellows, and no cowards; the Tartars [i.e. Manchus] desperate; but neither are well commanded nor acquainted with European warfare.
 Having had, however, experience of three of them, I am inclined to suppose that a Tartar bullet is not a whit softer than a French one."